 What is it?

-With Continuous Deployment (CD) is a software development practice where development team maintains software so that it can be released to production at any moment.
+With Continuous Deployment (CD), the development team maintains software so that it can be released to production at any moment, specifically on demand.
 This practice builds on top of Continuous Integration and Continuous Delivery.
-With Continuous Deployment the softwares configuration and deployment orchestration becomes part of the development teams duty to maintain with the software.
+As a result, the software configuration and deployment orchestration becomes part of the development team’s duty.

 Why use it?

-- Team maintains deployable code and configuration over new features
+- The development team maintains deployable code and configuration over new features.

-- Fast feedback from end users and each feature can be pushed out after completion
+- Each feature can be pushed out after completion.

-- Enforces everything as code practice as configuration and deployment orchestration needs to be part of the automation
+- It enforces everything as code practices as configuration and deployment orchestration needs to be part of the automation.

-- Enables fast rollbacks and recovery from failures
+- It enables fast rollbacks and recovery from failures.

 How to do it?

 The practice needs close collaboration of everyone involved in deployment and delivery of the software to production.
 Everything related to the deployment needs to me automated as much as possible.
-As new features are pushed to production right away also the use of “feature toggles” and “dark launches” become important.
+As new features are pushed to production right away, the use of feature toggles and dark launches becomes important.